"THIS IS OUR

 John B. West.
 In the next tent is Warrant Officer Vincent Piedra of New York.

-The outfit already has five purple hearts for
+The outfit already has five purple

 wounds resulting from enemy action, awarded to Staff Sergeant Leo Chenault,